How do you say lightning in japanese

 • Seasonal Observances: The arrival of this event is often linked with seasonal changes, particularly the rainy season, and is celebrated in seasonal poetry and festivals.

-See also How do you say from in chinese
+See also How do you say nice to meet you in japanese

 Understanding the cultural significance of this atmospheric event in Japan provides a deeper insight into the Japanese worldview and the way natural phenomena are integrated into the fabric of daily life and spiritual practices.